IS1309 Foundations of Scripture (Fall) (3 undergraduate credits)

-IS3361 Introduction to Historical Linguistics (Spring) (3 undergraduate credits)
+IS3361 Introduction to Historical Linguistics (Fall) (3 undergraduate credits)

 All languages change over time, and one language can, given enough time, develop into many languages.
 Often these related languages provide the only surviving clues about their ancestral language.
 This course is an introduction to the techniques of linguistic reconstruction, and to the basic concepts underlying the genetic classification of languages.
 Both the comparative method and internal reconstruction will be taught.
 The emphasis will be on developing the practical skills of linguistic reconstruction, rather than on theoretical issues.

 IS3364 Theory and Reality of Development (Fall) (3 undergraduate credits)

 This course explores issues of poverty, economic development, education, and primary health care within the developing world.
 An emphasis is placed on examination of both successful and unsuccessful methods.